RedisLabs/redislabs-docs/content/rc/api/examples/manage-subscriptions.md

 }
 ```

-Modify the following parameters in the sample JSON document to create a subscription on your own account.
+Modify the following parameters in the sample JSON document to create a subscription on your own account:

 - **`paymentMethodId`** - Specify a payment method connected to your account.